eoncarlyle/puro/README.md

 ## Development Log

+### 2025-10-22
+`fetch` is nearly a pure function at this point.
+The reason I did this is that I want as few functions as possible carrying out field modifications.
+The `ConsumerResult` can handle if there are records after the tombstone, so that really doesn't need to be baked into a property.
+The same cannot be said about the abnormal offset window.
+That is something that needs to be handled by the next fetch.

+What should definitely be tested is successive hard transitions that include a batch or two of items that are fine before the truncated message.
+Following these with some continuations would make sense.
+After all of this work on side conditions, there isn't much of an excuse to not eke out all the edge cases with how testable this is.

 ### 2025-10-20
 The consumer's current segment is not always the active segment, so I am now calling the currently consumed segment just the 'consumed segment'.